Dumeril's monitor

-Dumeril's monitor (Varanus dumerilii) is a species of lizard in the family Varanidae.
+Dumeril's monitor (Varanus dumerilii), also known as the brown rough-necked monitor, is a species of lizard in the family Varanidae.
 The species is endemic to Southeast Asia.

-Etymology and naming
+Etymology

-The specific name, dumerilii, is in honour of the French zoologist André Marie Constant Duméril.
+The specific name, dumerilii, is in honour of French zoologist André Marie Constant Duméril.

 In Thailand, V. dumerilii is known by the common name, túdtū̀ (ตุ๊ดตู่), which is an animal that appeared in children's folk songs.

-Geographic range
+Taxonomy

+Varanus dumerilii is a species of monitor lizard within the subgenus Empagusia.

+Subspecies "Varanus dumerilii heteropholis"

+Two subspecies have been historically described: